nyx-space/hifitime/README.md

 3. Duration arithmetics are exact, e.g. one third of an hour is exactly twenty minutes and not "0.33333 hours."

 Disadvantages:
-1. Most astrodynamics applications require the computation of a duration in floating point value such as to query an ephemeris.
-This design leads to an overhead there.
+1. Most astrodynamics applications require the computation of a duration in floating point values such as when querying an ephemeris.
+This design leads to an overhead of about 500 nanoseconds according to the benchmarks.
+You may run the benchmarks with `cargo bench`.

 ### Printing